Decorative service page background

 Every person’s journey with arthritis is unique, so your timeline for results will be, too.
 It depends on several factors, including the type and severity of your arthritis, your overall health, and how consistently you follow your plan.
 Some people notice small improvements in mobility or a slight decrease in pain within a few weeks.
 For others, it might take a bit longer.
 The key is to stay patient and trust the process.
 Combining your physiotherapy with other supportive treatments focused on pain management can also help create a well-rounded approach to your care, ensuring you feel supported every step of the way.
 Your therapist will work with you to set realistic milestones so you can celebrate your progress and stay motivated.

-A Realistic Timeline for Improvement
+Setting a Realistic Timeline for Relief

 Getting stronger and moving more freely takes time and consistent effort.
 You can expect to see gradual improvements as you stick with your program.
 A typical physiotherapy plan for arthritis often starts with appointments twice a week for about four to six weeks.
 During this initial phase, you’ll learn proper form for your exercises and begin building a solid base of strength and flexibility.